google/pcbdl/README.md

 	>>> q = Transistor()
 	>>> base << q.B

-Nets can also be created annonymously if started from a part's pins:
+Nets can also be created anonymously if started from a part's pins:

 	>>> q.E << (
 		R("100", to=gnd),